Influences

 American Beauty (1999) - The perfect suburban satire that manages to be also forgiving and tender.

-Emma's Shadow (Danish) (1988) - A touching Danish film about the story of a runaway little girl who befriends an ex-convict, and how he filled the hole in her heart left by cold and uncaring parents.
+Emma's Shadow (1988) - A touching Danish film about the story of a runaway little girl who befriends an ex-convict, and how he filled the hole in her heart left by cold and uncaring parents.

 Aliens (1986) - One of the finest sci-fi action/horror films ever made.
 Mastery of pacing that keeps a long movie tense from beginning to end.
 (Yes I know the first film is widely considered better, but I grew up with the second film and it has a special place in my heart.
 I didn't get to see the first film until I was already an adult.)

-Ponette (French) (1996) - At age four, Victoire Thivisol was the actress that won the hearts of many with her heartbreaking portrayl of a little girl struggling to cope with the recent death of her mother.
+Ponette (1996) - At age four, Victoire Thivisol was the actress that won the hearts of many with her heartbreaking portrayl of a little girl struggling to cope with the recent death of her mother.

 The Breakfast Club (1985) - A rare film that instead of portraying caricatures of teens, really captures the pains of being a teenager.
 This is probably John Hughes' best film.